ZupIT/beagle-docs/content/pt/api/actions/navigate/resetstack.md

 ## O que é? <a id="definicao"></a>

-A ação ``ResetStack`` cria uma nova tela com a rota informada e destroi a pilha de telas carregadas anteriormente.
+A ação ``ResetStack`` cria uma nova tela com a rota informada e destrói a pilha de telas carregadas anteriormente.

 A estrutura do ``ResetStack`` é: